sahlone/MemoryMappedQueue/README.md

 Memory mapped queue is a high performance queue based on the concept of [Memory Mapped Files](https://en.wikipedia.org/wiki/Memory-mapped_file).

-The Queue is a circular queue which can in theory give unlimited no of operation provided there is space left under cetain conditions.
+The Queue is a circular queue which can in theory give unlimited number of operation provided there is space left under certain conditions.
-The queue can store the data across system restrts as it is based on concept of file per queue.
+The queue can store the data across system restricts as it is based on the concept of file per queue.
 The application can be started as targeting only one queue at a time, so if we need to have multiple queues we need to have multiple application instances running.

-Application takes a set of configuration as a strtup environment varibales that can help to tweak the application.
+Application takes a set of configuration as a startup environment variables that can help to tweak the application.
-The application also comes with predeined set of default values  so that the application can be started right away.
+The application also comes with predefined set of default values  so that the application can be started right away.

 ```
 QUEUE_BASE_DIR  [default: queue/data]  -> Directory within host application where queue data can be written
 QUEUE_SIZE_BYTES -> [default:20KB] Maximum size of queue in bytes( limited by the operating system and handware for 32bit vs 64 bit)
 QUEUE_NAME ->[default: memory-mapped-queue] name of the queue
 ```
-*Note* Once the Queue have been create the size cannot be changed within application but requires some maintainence work
+*Note* Once the Queue have been create the size cannot be changed within application but requires some maintenance work

 ### Commands
 ```